alvelvis/Interrogat-rio/README.md

 To understand better how to use the tools, check our Wiki in the tab above.

-You can find a demo of the website at [http://comcorhd.tronco.me/](http://comcorhd.tronco.me/UD_Portuguese-Bosque).
+You can access the website at [https://interrogatorio.comcorhd.ga/](https://interrogatorio.comcorhd.ga).

 # 4-steps Tutorial